lucasbacchi/SC-Library/.github/pull_request_template.md

  -
  -

-Please allow time for @FunMan22 and @justinbacchi73 to review this request.
+Please allow time for @lucasbacchi and @justinbacchi73 to review this request.